- polymyxin b sulfate

 Contact lens wear is discouraged during treatment of an ocular infection.
 Therefore patients should be advised not to wear contact lenses during treatment with MAXITROL eye drops, suspension.

-MAXITROL eye drops, suspension contains benzalkonium chloride which may cause eye irritation and is known to discolour soft contact lenses.
+MAXITROL eye drops, suspension contains 0.2mg benzalkonium chloride in each 5ml which is equivalent to 0.04mg/ml.
+Benzalkonium chloride may be absorbed by soft contact lenses and may change the colour of the contact lenses.
 In case patients are allowed to wear contact lenses, they must be instructed to remove contact lenses prior to application of MAXITROL eye drops, suspension and wait 15 minutes after instillation of the dose before reinsertion.

 In patients receiving systemic corticosteroids, new-onset or exacerbation of pre-existing diabetes mellitus may occur.
 Because of the possibility of reduced glucose tolerance/diabetes mellitus with topical ophthalmic corticosteroids, caution is recommended when administering MAXITROL to patients with a personal or family history of diabetes.